Donald Trump Tweet Flagged For Claiming He Is ‘Immune’ And ‘Can’t Give’ Coronavirus

 President Donald Trump’s Sunday morning tweet about his health was flagged by Twitter for “misleading or potentially harmful information.”
-While the message was allowed to remain on the social media site, Twitter added a disclaimer that a reader must click on in order to view the message, saying that they were attempting to protect individuals from reading potentially bad information.
+While the message was allowed to remain on the social media platform, Twitter added a disclaimer that a reader must click on in order to view the message, saying that they were attempting to protect individuals from reading potentially bad information.

 Trump has boasted repeatedly that he is no longer contagious and cannot spread COVID-19 after contracting the virus and being hospitalized for several days.